LittleAnimal667/sql-challenge/README.md

 Data Engineering

-    Use the provided information to create a table schema for each of the six CSV files.
+Used the provided information to create a table schema for each of the six CSV files.
 Ensure the following:
         Specify data types, primary keys, foreign keys, and other constraints.
         For primary keys, confirm uniqueness.
 If not unique, create a composite key, which requires two primary keys to uniquely identify a row.
         Create tables in the correct order to handle foreign keys.

 Import each CSV file into its corresponding SQL table.